HamidMusayev/HamidMusayev/README.md

 -->

-## I'm a .NET core & Mobile Application developer!
+## I'm a full Stack software engineer!

 - 🔭 I’m currently working on Creating a new Planet!
 - 👯 I’m looking to collaborate with other content creators